This Mexican Star Soup (Sopa de Estrellas) is made with red onions, garlic, diced tomatoes, broth, and star pasta.

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Stelline or star pasta

-See recipe card for quantities for Sopa de Estrellas.
+See recipe card for Mexican Star Soup (Sopa de Estrellas) quantities.

 In a blender, add the tomatoes, garlic, and onion.
 Use some of the chicken broth, just enough to blend everything.

 Blend until smooth and set aside.

 Instant pot: In an instant pot, hit the sauté function.
 Add the olive oil and cook until the pasta turns golden brown, about 3-4 minutes.
 Add the chicken broth in as well as salt and the tomato mixture.
 Pressure cook on high for 2 minutes.